sheeshkebab/blog-data/Vault.md

 HA Enabled      false
 ```

+## Auditing
-Auditing - enable syslog for credential requests
+# enable syslogging for credential requests
 ```
 $ vault audit enable syslog
 Success!
 Enabled the syslog audit device at: syslog/
 ```

-SSH engine
+## SSH engine
+# enable the ssh secrets engine inside vault on /ssh path
 ```
 $ vault secrets enable -path=ssh-client ssh
 Success!
 Enabled the ssh secrets engine at: ssh-client/
 ```

-Configure certificate authority
+## Configure certificate authority

-redirect stdout to a file because we will ultimately need this on all client systems for verification
+We redirect stdout to a file because we will ultimately need the generated certificate on all client systems for verification

 ```
 vault write \